shivani1805/multi-threaded-key-value-store/README.md

 ## Steps to run Server through Terminal -
  1. Open terminal in the src folder.
  2. Use javac command to compile the file - `javac server/*.java`
- 3. Use the command to specify the port number and a server name and run the TCPServer.- `java server/ServerImpl <port-number> <server-name>`
+ 3. Use the command to specify the port number and a server name and run the server.- `java server/ServerImpl <port-number> <server-name>`
- 4. The Server starts and.
+ 4. The Server starts.
 The key store stores a key of type string and value also of type string.
  5. The Server then awaits the client connection.

 ## Steps to close Server through Terminal -